About Nostagia Electronics

-Featuring remote control wallette (diner style) for home, restaurants and bars, and 50's 60s and 70s CD music packages, you can contact us about your order or repair needed.
+Featuring remote control wallet (diner style) for home, restaurants, and bars, and 50's 60s and 70s CD music packages, you can contact us about your order or repair needed.
 (480) 946-1654 or contact us online for an appointment.

-"Nostalgia Electronics Home is dedicated to the preservation of this unique American art form."
+"Nostalgia Electronics Home is dedicated to the preservation of this uniquely American art form."

 Repairman brings life back to old jukeboxes

 Written for the Arizona Republic on Jun.
 22, 2007 02:49 PM by Michael Ferraresi Rarely does the public get to play with the bright, noisy machines "Jukebox George" keeps locked away in his Old Town shop.

 The storefront of Nostalgia Electronics, next-door to Pischke's Paradise restaurant on First Street, usually appears dark and uninviting.
 The man who runs the place is elusive, seen by appointment only.

 George Efthimiou repairs vintage jukeboxes, pinball machines, and slot machines for a living.
 His shop is somewhere between an antique art gallery and arcade.
 With the lights on, Efthimiou's place glows with the aura of dozens of pricey collectibles owned by people across Arizona.
 "The jukebox is the electronic art of America," Efthimiou said.
 "After the '80s and '90s, a lot of people started buying them to reminisce."

 Efthimiou says he's the only person in Arizona who repairs jukeboxes for a living.
 The 67-year-old native of Greece said he settled in Old Town Scottsdale nearly 11 years ago because of the antique-like service he provides.
 He wanted to be around people with that type of interest, and many Scottsdale residents have the means to buy such pricey toys.